Theneste1986/Theoneste-Data-Handling-Illustrations/README.md

 #These are the main points to work on
 Handling missing values.
 Removing duplicates.
-Normalizing, encoding, or transforming data for consistency.
+Normalizing, encoding, or transforming data for consistency.RR